gkotian/gkotian.github.io/travels/_posts/2010-02-28-the-cu-chi-tunnels.md

 title: The Cu Chi tunnels
 categories:
 - Vietnam
-excerpt: Early next morning, Golan, the Australian couple & I boarded our tour bus to the Cu Chi tunnels.
-On the way there, we visited a small scale industry where handicrafts were being produced by handicapped people.
-The stuff on display was quite fantastic, but it was just another overpriced tourist trap, and nobody bought anything.
 ---

 Early next morning, Golan, the Australian couple & I boarded our tour bus to the